-More than 75 authors received feedback from The Spun Yarn in 2017 and 2018.
+More than 125 authors used The Spun Yarn for beta reader feedback in 2019.
 Here's what they have to say.

 "The quarter-by-quarter breakdown from my Spun Yarn readers was extremely helpful.
 In addition to shining light on some pacing defects in my manuscript, it gave me confidence the readers were committed to the job of reading the story and offering candid assessments."

 – Jack Bunker, Washington, DC, author of True Grift

 "The Spun Yarn helped me get feedback so I could do the final high-level edits on my manuscript before sending it out to [editors and then agents].
 It also enabled me to get feedback from neutral readers who didn't know me or my work."

 – Lexi Pandell, contributor to The Atlantic, The New York Times, WIRED, and others